 7. Read Bringing in the New Year by Grace Lin and make these Chinese New Year Dragon Puppets.

 The book: Newbery honoree Grace Lin peeks into the life of a Chinese-American family as they prepare for the Lunar New Year.
 Every family member helps sweep out the dust of the old year, hang decorations, and make dumplings for the great feast.
 Then it’s time to celebrate with fireworks, lion dancers, shining lanterns, and a great, long dragon parade at the end!

-The book: Beautifully illustrated with Chinese brush painting and elegant calligraphy, this story delivers the sights and sounds of the Chinese New Year celebration.
+The book: Beautifully illustrated with Chinese brush painting and elegant calligraphy, this story delivers the sights and sounds of the Lunar New Year celebration.

 The activity: Cut a cardboard paper roll into thin sections to form a simple paintbrush.
 Dip it into colorful paint and create a picture of dazzling fireworks!